mk43275/Pittsburgh/README.md

 - In our original *cleaned* data, City of Pittsburgh owned 460 properties
 - The dataset claims that 470 of the properties are owned by the City of Pittsburgh
 - 28 of the properties are claimed to be owned by the City of Pittsburgh when listed to be owned by another individual in original data.
-- Out of 470 rows, this filled in 138 rows with valid addresses (even with varying owners).
+- Out of 470 rows, this filled in 138 rows with valid addresses, making all 470 entries have valid addresses.
 - Lowered 647 missing address entries to 509. (saved in final_draft_df.csv)
 - 28 rows of data had different owner, and some had valid addresses.
 - Out of the 28, 5 rows did not match the owner (shown above) and lacked a valid address, while the rest, 13 rows, had a valid address but differing owners.

-## Fix the ownership -- comparing the dates of the City Properties Data + Condemned Properties Data
+## Files (Located in Folder: Condemned-DeadEnd-Properties):
+**EDA_+_Data_Cleaning.ipynb.ipynb** --> baseline data exploration and cleaning file.
+**Combining_Datasets.ipynb** --> baseline file for combining dataset (no updating owners by date of entries) **Combining_Datasets:_Allegheny.ipynb** --> refined file for combining Allegheny address data to our dataset **Combining_Datasets:_City_Property.ipynb** --> refined file for comining the initially merged dataset (Allegheny + our cleaned dataset) to combine with city property dataset, refining owners information and address information